RonanMarrinan/latin101portfolio/translation1.md

 What type of word is haec?
 Haec is a demonstrative.

 To whom does illius refer?
-Millius refers to Lētī.
+Illius refers to Terra.

 What case, number, and gender is monstra?
 Monstra is nominative, plural and neuter.
 (Check!!!)